CLICK IMAGE TO ENLARGE

 The two made a royal exit at ten.

-Rick danced like a prince, his nose in the air,
+Prince Rick danced with his nose in the air,

 But he let out a roar